gowashteam/gowash/servers/README.md

       - [ ] @gowashteam/charmishah928
       - [ ] @gowashteam/Keyaa12
 ## Task for Week Two
-### Get A Virtual Private Server and deploy MongoDB database
+### Provision A Virtual Private Server and deploy MongoDB database
 -  [ ]  Provision a Virtual Private Server with Digital Ocean
 -   [ ] Set the Envirunment variable from your Development Machine with `Docker-Machine Eval`
--   [ ] Spin up a MongoDB Image from DockerHub and run a new instance in a Docker container
+-   [ ] Pull a MongoDB Image from DockerHub and run a new instance in a Docker container
--   [ ] Deploy the Container on the Virtual Private Server then Get the Socket for communication with Server pages
+-   [ ] Deploy the Container on the Virtual Private Server then Get the Socket for communication with other microservices

-###  Build the Server that handles user request to SIGNUP new account
+### MICROSERVICES

-  ### Server Folder Structure
+###  SIGNUP new account
 -  Servers
     -   Signup
         - handlers